 About Neddy Artist Awards

-This is the twenty-first year of the Neddy Awards.
-The Behnke family and the Behnke Foundation supported for many years this gift of direct and unrestricted support to artists in the Pacific Northwest.
+For many years the Behnke family and the Behnke Foundation supported this gift of direct and unrestricted support to artists in the Pacific Northwest.
 It is currently supported by a bequest from the estate of philanthropist Sally Skinner Behnke, Ned’s mother.
 Cornish College of the Arts is honored to steward this awards program, on behalf of the family and the artist community.
 Cornish especially thanks Sally Skinner Behnke, in memoriam, for extending this vital program to Cornish as part of her legacy, continuing the investment of her grandmother in the founding of the College.

 Neddy Artist Awards Honor the Legacy of Ned Behnke

 During his life, Ned Behnke received many national arts awards; among them, a major public art commission by the King County Arts Commission, for the Seattle Hearing and Deafness Center.
-He exhibited his art widely, with gallery representation, by Foster/White Gallery, Seattle.
+He exhibited his art widely, and was represented by Foster/White Gallery, Seattle.
 Ned Behnke died in 1989.

 His legacy is in evidence throughout our community, through the generous philanthropy of the Behnke family.
-The Northwest AIDS Foundation (now the LIFELONG AIDS Alliance) created the Ned Behnke Leadership Award in 1993; and the Ned Behnke Preschool, Hearing, Speech and Deafness Center, was founded in 2007, with an emphasis on speech, language, and literacy development.
+The Northwest AIDS Foundation (now the LIFELONG AIDS Alliance) created the Ned Behnke Leadership Award in 1993; and the Ned Behnke Preschool, Hearing, Speech and Deafness Center, was founded in 2007.

 Neddy Artist Awards History